-I had just spent an amazing two months in north and south India.
+I had just spent an amazing two months in north and south of a South Asian country.
 The sights, sounds, and smells (especially those smells) still hanging in my most recent memories… and on my clothes.
 I was excited to be home, euphoric almost.
 However, I didn’t expect to come home to this: friends were moving on from my work place, from my life.
 They were my family and I didn’t understand the change.
 My responsibilities at work had increased.
 My dearest friend was about to leave for two months.
 Some people didn’t understand why I wanted to talk about India so much.
 All of this on top of jet lag, guilt that I had just come from sewage-in-the-street slums of India, annoyance that we Americans have overabundance of everything was overwhelming to say the least.
 Within 24 hours of stepping off the plane, anxiety, depressive symptoms, and irritability had started sinking in.

 What’s Wrong With Me?

 Culture shock and culture stress come in different forms.
 There is culture shock when we go to a new culture, or even a culture we are familiar with and we have to learn to do things differently.
 I’m talking about basic things like: using a strange toilet, taking bucket showers, or showering while hovering over the toilet because a lot of nations don’t have a partition between the two– soggy toilet paper, anyone?

 “I just want a cheesburger!”